 SEC.
-702. This title shall not apply to an employer with respect to Religious organthe employment of aliens outside any State, or to a religious corpora- izations, etc. tion, association, or society with respect to the employment of indiriduals of a particular religion to perform work connected with the arrying on by such corporation, association, or society of its religious ectivities or to an educational institution with respect to the employment of individuals to perform work connected with the educational ectivities of such institution.
-MECRIMINATION RECAUSE OF RACE, COLOR, RELIGION, SEX, OR NATIONAL
+702. This title shall not apply to an employer with respect to Religious or nizations, etc. the employment of aliens outside any State, or to a religious corporation, association, or society with respect to the employment of individuals of a particular religion to perform work connected with the carrying on by such corporation, association, or society of its religious activities or to an educational institution with respect to the employment of individuals to perform work connected with the educational activities of such institution.

-ORIGIN
+DISCRIMINATION BECAUSE OF RACE, COLOR, RELIGION, SEX, OR NATIONAL ORIGIN

 SEC.
-703. (a) It shall be an unlawful employment practice for an Unlawful unployer-
+703. (a) It shall be an unlawful employment practice for an $\frac{Unla}{tices}$. employer-

-(1) to fail or refuse to hire or to discharge any individual, Employers. or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin; or aational origin. (c) It shall be an unlawful employment practice for a labor Labor organorganizationization.
+(1) to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race, color, religion, sex, or national origin; or

-(2) to limit, segregate, or classify his employees in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's race, color, religion, sex, or national origin.
+2) to limit, segregate, or classify his employees in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's race, color, religion, sex, or national origin.

-(b) It shall be an unlawful employment practice for an employ- Employment ment agency to fail or refuse to refer for employment, or otherwise agency. to discriminate against, any individual because of his race, color, eligion, sex, or national origin, or to classify or refer for employment any individual on the basis of his race, color, religion, sex, or or fail or refuse to refer for employment any individual, in any way which would deprive or tend to deprive any individual of employment opportunities, or would limit such employment opportunities or otherwise adversely affect his status as an employee or as an applicant for employment, because of such indi. vidual's race, color, religion, sex, or national origin; or against an individual in violation of this section.
+(b) It shall be an unlawful employment practice for an employment agency to fail or refuse to refer for employment, or otherwise to discriminate against, any individual because of his race, color, religion, sex, or national origin, or to classify or refer for employment any individual on the basis of his race, color, religion, sex, or national origin.